North America Vacations

 Grand Teton National Park / Snake River

 After breakfast, take a ride up “Big Red,” the aerial tram at Jackson Hole Ski Resort, to experience some high elevation hiking with fantastic views of Grand Teton National Park from high up.
+Hike Cirque Trail through wildflower-covered fields and rugged mountain terrain.
+Ride the gondola down the mountain.
 After lunch, get ready to get wet rafting some of Wyoming’s finest whitewater through the scenic Snake River Canyon.
-Dinner tonight at a local spot in Jackson.
+Dinner tonight is at a local favorite in Jackson.

 Grand Teton / Yellowstone / Grand Canyon of Yellowstone